INTERSECT-SDK/python-sdk/docs/contributing.rst

 .. code-block:: bash

    # Create a virtual environment and activate it
-   cd sdk
+   cd python-sdk
-   python -m venv venv
+   uv venv .venv
-   source venv/bin/activate
+   source .venv/bin/activate

-Use PDM to install the intersect-sdk package and its dependencies into the virtual environment.
+Use UV to install the intersect-sdk package and its dependencies into the virtual environment.

 .. code-block:: bash

-   # Install the intersect-sdk package into the virtual environment using PDM
+   # Install the intersect-sdk package into the virtual environment using UV
-   pdm install
+   uv sync --all-extras --all-groups

 Check the installation by running one of the examples, such as the :doc:`examples/hello-world` example.
 Use the command shown below to deactivate the virtual environment: